rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 >Note on Publication statement: <CITE>Imprint from Goff.</CITE>
 >(*Comment*: The formal citation for Goff is given in a References to published descriptions note)

-## 5.24.34 Notes from Parallel name of publisher
+## 5.24.34 Note on parallel name of publisher

 <a name="5.24.34.1">5.24.34.1</a> Make a note on publication statement if parallel publisher names are from a different source than the name of publisher (see [Parallel name of publisher](/DCRMR/ppdm/Parallel-name-of-publisher/), [5.225.31.1](/DCRMR/ppdm/Parallel-name-of-publisher/#5.225.31.1) and [Name of publisher](/DCRMR/ppdm/Name-of-publisher/), [5.22.39.1](/DCRMR/ppdm/Name-of-publisher/#5.22.39.1)).

 <a name="5.24.34.2">5.24.34.2</a> Make a note on publication statement if the [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) appears in more than one language or script and the original position of elements were transposed (see [Name of publisher](/DCRMR/ppdm/Name-of-publisher), [5.22.39.1](/DCRMR/ppdm/Name-of-publisher/#5.22.39.1) and [Parallel name of publisher](/DCRMR/ppdm/Parallel-name-of-publisher/), [5.225.31.2](/DCRMR/ppdm/Parallel-name-of-publisher/#5.22.39.1)).

-## 5.24.35 Notes from Parallel place of publication
+## 5.24.35 Note on parallel place of publication

 <a name="5.24.35.1">5.24.35.1</a> Make a note on publication statement if a [Parallel place of publication](/DCRMR/ppdm/Parallel-place-of-publication/) is from a different source than the [Place of publication](/DCRMR/ppdm/Place-of-publication/) and is considered important for identification (see [Parallel place of publication](/DCRMR/ppdm/Parallel-place-of-publication/), [5.215.31.2](/DCRMR/ppdm/Parallel-place-of-publication/#5.215.31.2) and [Place of publication](/DCRMR/ppdm/Place-of-publication/), [5.21.39.1](/DCRMR/ppdm/Place-of-publication/#5.21.39.1)).

-## 5.24.36 Notes from Date of publication
+## 5.24.36 Note on date of publication

 <a name="5.24.36.1">5.24.36.1</a> When following the option in [5.23.31.2](/DCRMR/ppdm/Date-of-publication/#5.23.31.2), include a transcription of the original chronogram in a note on publication statement if considered important (see [Date of publication](/DCRMR/ppdm/Date-of-publication/), [5.23.31.2](/DCRMR/ppdm/Date-of-publication/#5.23.31.2)).